-A member of the board of directors of the company can be held liable by the BV, as well as by third parties.
-The entire board of directors can be held liable to the BV for mismanagement.
-An individual member of the board of directors can be held liable with respect to specific assigned duties.
-The shareholders can discharge the members of the board of directors from their liability to the company by adopting an express resolution barring statutory restrictions.
+Members of the board of directors of the company can be held liable by the BV, as well as by third parties.
+The entire board of directors can be held liable to the BV for mismanagement, while individual members of the board of directors can be held liable with respect to specific duties assigned to them.
+Shareholders can discharge board members from their liability to the company by adopting an express resolution barring statutory restrictions.

 Besides the aforementioned liability prior to incorporation and registration, liability towards third parties can occur in several situations.
-For example, in case of the bankruptcy of the BV, the members of the board of directors are severally liable for the deficit if the bankruptcy was caused by negligence or improper management in the preceding 3 years.
-An individual member of the board of directors can exonerate himself by proving that he is not responsible for the negligence or improper management.
+For instance, in the event of bankruptcy of the BV, the members of the board of directors are severally liable for the deficit if the bankruptcy was caused by negligence or improper management in the preceding 3 years.
+Individual members of the board of directors can exonerate themselves by proving that they are not responsible for the negligence or improper management.
 In order to combat possible bankruptcy fraud more effectively, through the programme to reassess the bankruptcy law legislation, legal measures have now been taken with the aim of strengthening the position of the official receiver in a bankruptcy.

-As an alternative to the two-tier board structure where there is a management board and a separate supervisory board, Dutch law provides statutory provisions on the one-tier board structure, a single board comprising both executive and non-executive directors.
+In addition to the two-tier board structure, where there is a management board and a separate supervisory board, Dutch law provides statutory provisions for the one-tier board structure, comprising both executive and non-executive directors.
 The law provides a one-tier board structure for NV companies, for BV companies and for companies that are subject to the Large Companies Regime (structuurregime).
 In a one-tier board the tasks within the management board are divided between executive and non-executive members of the management board.
-The executive members will be responsible for the company's day-to-day management, the non-executive members have at least the statutory task of supervising the management performed by all board members.
+The executive members will be responsible for the company's day-to-day management, while the non-executive members have at least the statutory task of supervising the management performed by all board members.